nextcss/color-tools/README.md

 ## Compatibility

-This package includes both `ES modules` and `CommonJS` versions, so you can safely use both `import` and `require` statements in any environment.
-In the examples I'll use the `import` syntax, so don't be scared, feel free to use the `require` syntax if you like, that will work too.
+This package can be used in both `browser` and `node` environments.
+Includes both `ES Modules` and `CommonJS` versions, so you can safely use both `import` and `require` statements in any environment.
+In the examples I'll use the `import` syntax, so don't be scared, feel free to use the `require` syntax if you like, that will work too. `TypeScript` support is also available.

 ## Installation